Ir directamente al contenido

 Optional: Adding an LED Indicator

-To add a visual indicator that lights up when motion is detected:
+To add an external LED that lights up when motion is detected:

 • Connect a 220Ω resistor from Arduino Pin 13 to the anode (long leg) of an LED